Ensembl/ensembl-cdm-docs/src/docs/region.md

 Each `region` will only link to one `assembly`.

 ## Rank
 Based on the order within the karyotype Chromosome 1 = 1, X = 23, Y = 24 (in Human for example).

+## Ordering
+To ensure regions are returned in a specific order, it is suggested that implementations of this model extend it with an additional field to capture an "order".
+This has not been included in the model as it is not essential for describing a region and may be implementation specific.

 ## Examples
 ```json